 The fee to enter Joshua Tree is $35 per car.
 The best value, though, is to buy an America the Beautiful Pass.
 An America the Beautiful pass is $80, but it buys you entry into all U.S. National Parks for a 12-month consecutive period.

-So if you’re planning to visit Yosemite, Zion, or maybe Bryce Canyon National Park in the coming year, an annual pass is your best bet!
+So if you’re planning to check out my perfect 3 day Yosemite itinerary, spend one day in Zion National Park, or maybe one day in Bryce Canyon in the coming year, an annual pass is your best bet!
 You can even buy the pass online ahead of your visit, and it’ll save you some time the morning of your trip.

 Plan Ahead for Restroom Stops